 |My 6th grade class in Oceanside, California (I'm in the 2nd row, 4th from the left).
 Martin (my first boyfriend) is in the top row, 2nd from the right.|

 |An acrylic painting I did in 1968|

 I got politically active in high school.
 We students supported our teachers who went on strike in 1966 as we brought out our own grievances about the school administration.
 My boyfriend then was the high school ASB President, Bill (Will) Bagley.
 He was a champion debater and award-winning extemporaneous public speaker.
-He was one of the brightest students at OHS in 1967 and today is a well-known writer and historian in Salt Lake City.
+Today, he is a well-known writer and historian in Salt Lake City.
 I found my niche in a group of bohemian-leaning super-smart students who listened to Bob Dylan, did theater and folk music and read philosophy.

 in the tie and jacket leading the student protestors.

 After graduating from high school in 1968 I went to the local community college for my freshman year (my parents were adamant about equal treatment for my sister and I, and since she went to the community college her first year, I had to do the same).
 I fell in love with Roy Cook at MiraCosta College.
 Roy was 7 years older than I. He was the Vice-President of the college ASB and the Editor of the college newspaper.
 He was was a Jump Master in the Army Special Forces Reserve (the Green Berets) who loved parachuting and mountain climbing.
 He was proud of his heritage as part-Native American and part-Mexican American and part-White.